medley56/space_packet_parser/.github/pull_request_template.md

-# Title of PR

-Brief description of changes.
-If you write good commit messages, put the concatenated list of messages here.

 ## Checklist
 - [ ] Changes are fully implemented without dangling issues or TODO items
 - [ ] Deprecated/superseded code is removed or marked with deprecation warning